KnownStormChaser/master-weather-model-list/STATUS.md

 - **Authority:** ECCC technical note CMC-GDPS-EXP-10.0.0-2026; GDPS 10.0.0 fact sheet and technical specifications (May 2026)

 ### RRFSv1 and REFS — scheduled October 6, 2026 (12 UTC)
 NOAA's next-generation convection-allowing system for North America is now formally scheduled.
 RRFS and REFS implement together, with legacy NAM, HREF, SREF, and HiresW (all domains except Guam) retiring on the same day.
-A pre-implementation real-time feed is expected on NOMADS on or about August 11, 2026. **See [UFS.md](./UFS.md) for the full UFS context including the wave of retirements that occurs on the same day.**
+The pre-implementation real-time feed went live on NOMADS at the 12 UTC cycle on
+**August 12, 2026**, one day after the SCN's "on or about August 11" date, and the AWS prototype bucket stopped updating the same day (see *Format and distribution changes*). **See [UFS.md](./UFS.md) for the full UFS context including the wave of retirements that occurs on the same day.**
 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
 - **Authority:** NWS SCN 26-48 (RRFS/REFS implementation) + companion SCN 26-47 (terminations), both updated July 6, 2026 (originally May 12, 2026)
 - **Verification note:** Originally targeted early 2026, then August 31, 2026; slipped again to October 6, 2026 in the July 6, 2026 update (AAB), which also decoupled the real-time parallel feed to on or about August 11, 2026.
 The October 6 date is subject to the standard CWD/ECE contingency — if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 NBM v5.0 was deferred under exactly this provision earlier in 2026, so the contingency is not theoretical.